Denali National Park

 Overnight: Grande Denali Lodge (B,R)

 After breakfast and a morning at leisure, depart from Denali National Park on Alaska Railroad's flagship train, the Denali Star, traveling through one of the most scenic stretches of the world-famous Alaska Railroad.
 It cuts through the northern boreal forests of interior Alaska where gold miners came to seek their fortune.
 Enjoy the panoramic views as you travel in your reserved seat and upgraded GoldStar, glass-dome train car.

 At 2,363 feet, Broad Pass is the highest point and a migratory route for caribou.
-After the train stops to drop off guests, delight in lunch and dinner aboard the train before arriving in Anchorage.
+After the train stops to drop off guests in Talkeetna, delight in lunch and dinner aboard the train before arriving in Anchorage.